cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 + define analysis categories,
 + and compute high-level quantities with high discriminating power.

-Among these highly discriminating quantities, you could find mass related variables of the &tau;&tau; system, or MVA based discriminators for (multi-)classification of signals and backgrounds.
+Among these highly discriminating quantities, you could find for example mass related variables of the &tau;&tau; system, or MVA based discriminators for (multi-)classification of signals and backgrounds.

+After having clarified the purpose of flat n-tuples in the context of this exercise, let us have a closer look at the corresponding TauFW module.

 ## Structure of an analysis module